Rami-habash/Explorations-2022-2024/README.md

 - A good introduction to game design.

-#Trivia game - 2024
+##Trivia game - 2024

 Before you play:
 - Enter the category
 - Answer the question
 - See if you got it right

+To play: click the file on the left side of the screen and click on open in Google Colab

 Skills learned:
 - This game primarily enhanced my creativity
-- It enhanced my skills in Python which went on to be my primary language
+- It enhanced my skills in Python, which went on to be my primary language
-- It gave me an opportunity to apply the things I learned to create simething fun
+- It gave me an opportunity to apply the things I learned to create something fun